yaramostafa/Software-Task/README.md

 ## Overview

-This project processes data records in real-time by:
+This project processes data records (data.txt) in real-time by:
-- Parsing and interpreting equations provided in a configuration file.
+- Parsing and interpreting equations provided in a configuration file (config.txt). example :
-- Performing computations or regex-based matching on incoming data. example :
   ATTR+50*(ATTR/10)
   Regex(ATTR, "^dog")
+- Performing computations or regex-based matching on incoming data.
-- Storing processed results in a SQLite database.
+- Storing processed results in a SQLite database (processed_data.db).
 - Managing KPIs and their associations with assets using a Django-based web interface.

 ---

-## Architecture (calc1.py)
+## Architecture of calc1.py

 1. **Lexer**: Converts input strings (equations) into tokens.
 2. **Parser**: Constructs an Abstract Syntax Tree (AST) from tokens.